We’re Developing More Transitional Housing!

 After residents are connected to care and supports, and have been supported by their individualized care and support plans to build life skills, they will transition to longer term supportive or independent housing.

-To find out more about The Huntley Street Project, please contact Sam Katz, Manager of Development & Stewardship at 416-205-9888 ext.
+To find out more about The Huntley Street Project, please contact Sam Katz, Director of Development and Communications at 416-205-9888 ext.
 241 or email firstname.lastname@example.org.

 To make a gift in instalments, fill out a pledge agreement, or you can make your donation online.
 Designate the frequency of donations for a set period of time, stating the amount to be charged and the duration of payments to reach your pledge commitment.